cebert/antzer-aws-classic-game-challenge/README.md

 ### Initial Prompt

-When generating code using agentic software, its crucial to invest considerable upfront time on creating a detailed initial prompt.
-[InitialPrompt](docs/InitialPrompt.md) is a link to the initial prompt I used to create this game.
+When generating code using agentic software, it's crucial to invest considerable upfront time creating a detailed initial prompt.
+[Initial Prompt](docs/InitialPrompt.md) is a link to the initial prompt I used to make this game.

 If I could start over, this prompt could have been improved by stating my preferred file structure, TypeScript file naming conventions, graphical details, and success criteria more explicitly.
-My initial prompt worked reasonably well, but I had to work through these details with the LLM.
-I think being more explicit up front could have saved time.
-It also took some time to sort out the grid-based gameplay mechanics; possibly spending more time defining them in my initial prompt would have been helpful.
+My initial prompt worked reasonably well, but I had to refine the details with the LLM.
+Being more explicit up front could have saved time.
+It also took some time to sort out the grid-based gameplay mechanics.
+Spending more time defining these details in my initial prompt would have been helpful.

 ### Amazon Q Developer CLI